Ryandonofrio3/colbert-onnx/README.md

 # ColBERT ONNX Converter

 Convert ColBERT models to ONNX format for use with transformers.js.
-Validated with multiple models showing 2x speed improvements and 75% size reductions.

 ## Quick Start